 Interested in knowing more?

-There are different Reiki teachings, no one is better than another, but it is always a good idea to enquire about the practitioner’s background and experience in Reiki.
+There are different Reiki teachings, and no one is better than another.
+It is always a good idea to enquire about the practitioner’s background and their experience in Reiki.
 It really comes down to whether or not you feel comfortable with the practitioner and their approach.

-For some interesting and useful websites regarding Reiki, check out my Resources page.
+For some interesting and useful websites regarding Reiki, check out our Resources page.